duongch4/genomics-proteomics-analysis/README.md

 My summary report can be found at "report.pdf", showing results and discussion.

 ## No data provided
 I can only provide the R scripts that I used for the analyses, without the actual data.
-So they cannot be run, and for reading only.
+So they cannot be run, and for reading purpose only.
 The detailed comments in each script show how to set up directories and libraries.

 ## My typical work flow for each of the genomic and proteomic analysis